iridescent-dev/iap-swift-lib/README.md

 ## Usage

+The process of implementing in-app purchases involves several steps:
+1. Displaying the list of purchasable products
+2. Initiating a purchase
+3. Delivering and finalizing a purchase
+4. Checking the current ownership of non-consumables and subscriptions
+5. Implement the Restore Purchases plugin

 ### Initialization

-The library must be initialized as soon as possible in order to process pending transactions.
-A good way is to call the `start()` method when the application did finish launching.
+Before everything else the library must be initialized.
+This has to happen as soon as possible.
+A good way is to call the `InAppPurchase.initialize()` method when the application did finish launching.
+In the background, this will load your products and refresh the status of purchases and subscriptions.

 `InAppPurchase.initialize()` accepts the following arguments:
 * `iapProducts` - An array of **IAPProduct** (REQUIRED)